My Side of the Story

 “Umm, yeah.”

 “Drive yourself to school.
 Your mother is going to be away for a little while.
 I’m sure she won’t mind at this point that you’re taking her car.”
+She said in an authoritative tone.

 I felt numb.
 I didn’t feel anything at all.
 I looked around and saw the FBI men rush into our house.
 All of them piling in one by one like little carpenter ants.
 It was ‘organized.’
 Ironic word to use in this story.
 I felt like I was in a dream state, just watching it like a movie unfolding.
 This couldn’t be happening.
 I finally see them taking out my father in handcuffs.
 My heart sank.
 I heard the female FBI officer being incredibly mean to my mother.
 My mom was being castigated by this witch.
 I wanted to grab her gun and shoot her in the heart, but I was too angry with my parents at that point.
 Shouldn’t I be upset for them?
 What were they hiding from me?
 Why didn’t they warn me about this happening?
 They knew and didn’t tell me.
 As the youngest child of four, I always felt left in the dark.
 Everyone would whisper around me.
 Were they protecting me, or were they trying to give me a heart attack at the age of sixteen?